BOSSX918spy/WaveSmith-DSP/README.md

 ### Requirements
 - MATLAB with the DSP System Toolbox.
-- MATLAB Parallel Computing Toolbox.
+- MATLAB Parallel Computing Toolbox (optional- only needed for parpool code).
+- Audio Toolkit
 - A compatible audio file (preferably in WAV format).

 ### Installation